Laksafoss/EpiForsk/README.md

 ## Requirements for contributions
 The package MUST be self-sufficient.
-This means that any data you wish to use in your examples should either be simulated in the example (prefered) or made available as a dummy data set within the package (only if small).
+This means that any data you wish to use in your examples should either be simulated in the example (preferred) or made available as a dummy data set within the package (only if small).

 In general we follow [Hadley's guide](https://r-pkgs.org/) for package writing,